-- All types of appliances were dispensed from 3 dispensaries (2 practices) - 4 sites don't dispense stoma and incontinence appliances - 1 practice doesn't dispense any appliances
+- All types of appliances were dispensed from 3 dispensaries (2 practices) - 4 sites do not dispense stoma and incontinence appliances - 1 practice does not dispense any appliances

 Only 1 dispensing practice offers a delivery and this is restricted to 1 day a week at specified community locations.
 The other 5 dispensing practices do not offer a delivery service.